-Immerse yourself in one of these 10 sailing novels this summer - YBW
+Best sailing books: Immerse yourself in one of these 10 sailing novels - YBW

 This Thing of Darkness by Harry Thompson

-Packed full of action, vivid characters, ideas and explorations of science and religion, this historical novel was longlisted for the Man Booker Prize 2005.
+Packed full of action, vivid characters, ideas and explorations of science and religion, this historical novel was longlisted for the 2005 Man Booker Prize.

-1828.
+It’s 1828.
 Brilliant young naval officer Robert FitzRoy is given command of HMS Beagle, surveying the wilds of Tierra del Fuego.

 During the voyage, FitzRoy takes a passenger, the trainee cleric and amateur geologist, Charles Darwin.